extremscorner/mplayer-ce/trunk/pack/README.txt

 The "ip1" is your  computer's  IP address,  the "share1"  is the name of your shared folder, "user1" is the  username you use to login to your computer and lastly "pass1" is your password  you use to login to your computer.
-If you do not use a password  put "pass1=0" so  MPlayer CE  knows not to use a password to login to your SMB share.
+If you do not use a username and password,  leave  user1  and  pass1  blank,  "user1=", "pass1=" so MPlayer CE knows not to use a password to login to your SMB share.

+If your share folder has a space in it, you must surround  it  with quotation
+marks: share1="My Movies".

-You  can also  specify  the aspect  ratio of  the screen.
-This is used if you have  a  widescreen  TV.
-To  change  to  16/9  you  will  need  to edit the "mplayer.conf" file and add the following line someplace in the file.
+You can also force the aspect ratio of  the screen.
+This means that all video files will be displayed at the specified ratio.
+To force 16/9 you will  need to edit the "mplayer.conf" file and add the following line:

 "ratio=1.7778" (add it without the quotes)

 Lastly, if you wish to change the  background image you can create  your own.
-After creating a custom background  (it can be a still image or an animation) simply  name  it  "loop.avi"  and place  it in the  "MPlayer_ce" folder.
+After creating a custom background  (it can be a still image or an animation) convert it to a video, name it "loop.avi" and place it  in  the  "MPlayer_ce" folder.
 The specifications for "loop.avi" are listed below.

 XVID MPEG4 Compressed AVI
 640x456 or 720x480 Resolution